 What to Do if You Get a Tick Bite

-• Remove the tick.
-It typically takes 36 hours or more for an attached tick to transfer Lyme disease.
-Other tick-borne infections can happen in just hours, or sometimes minutes.
+An attached tick typically takes 36 hours or more to transfer Lyme disease.
+Other tick-borne infections can happen in just hours or sometimes minutes.
 Therefore, it is important to remove ticks as soon as possible.

 • Take precautions to help prevent transmission of bacteria during removal by using the following method.
 Using tweezers, carefully grip the tick close to your skin.
 Gently pull the tick straight out, avoiding twisting or jerking motions.
 If tweezers aren’t readily available, use a tissue or cloth to protect your fingers and remove the tick by hand.

 • Secure the tick.
-Place the tick in a container and keep it in your freezer.
-To help determine if you could have been infected, your doctor may examine the tick or send it for testing.
+Place the tick in a container or zip lock bag and keep it in your freezer.
+To help determine if you could have been infected, bring the tick into Physicians Immediate Care or your primary care doctor to examine the tick or send it for testing.

 • Wash the bite and your hands.
 Use soap and a disinfectant.